codemod-js/codemod/packages/cli/README.md

 This will re-write the files `path/to/file.js`, `another/file.js`, and any supported files found in `a/directory` by transforming them with the babel plugin `transform-module-name`.
 Multiple plugins may be specified, and multiple files or directories may be re-written at once.

 Note that TypeScript support is provided by babel and therefore may not completely support all valid TypeScript code.
-If you encounter an issue, consider looking for it in the [babel issues labeled `area: typescript`](https://github.com/babel/babel/issues?utf8=%E2%9C%93&q=is%3Aissue+is%3Aopen+label%3A%22area%3A+typescript%22+) before filing an issue with babel-codemod.
+If you encounter an issue, consider looking for it in the [babel issues labeled `area: typescript`](https://github.com/babel/babel/issues?utf8=%E2%9C%93&q=is%3Aissue+is%3Aopen+label%3A%22area%3A+typescript%22+) before filing an issue.

 Plugins may also be loaded from remote URLs, including saved [AST Explorer](https://astexplorer.net/) URLs, using `--remote-plugin`.
 This feature should only be used as a convenience to load code that you or someone you trust wrote.
 It will run with your full user privileges, so please exercise caution!